- Finding Local Food

 We provide a comprehensive educational program to third through fifth grade students in the Bethel, Eugene 4J, and Springfield School Districts.
 We work with the schools in the Eugene/Springfield area which have the highest percentage of students in poverty.
 Many of the students we serve don’t have access to adequate food at home and don’t have exposure to farms or gardens.
 Students we serve participate in the following activities:

 Students visit local farms and have the opportunity to taste fresh produce in the field, help with a farm task, and harvest produce to bring back to school.

 Food Preparation Activity

 Students prepare a snack or meal together with food they harvested on their farm field trip.
 They also receive seeds to take home and resources for their families to access locally grown foods, including coupons to use at local farmers markets and farm stands, information about using SNAP benefits at local markets, and family newsletters encouraging consumption of Oregon-grown fruits and vegetables.

 Students help to plant, tend and harvest vegetables.
 These activities are implemented in collaboration with The School Garden Project of Lane County.

-During lunch time in the cafeteria students visit our special Tasting Table offering fresh locally grown fruits or vegetables from near-by farms.
+During lunch time in the cafeteria students visit our special Tasting Table offering samples of fresh locally grown fruits or vegetables from near-by farms.
 After these events they also receive samples to take home and resources for their families to access locally grown foods.